 The transmit power in uplink direction can be reduced, as differential encoding and FEC reduce the signal energy necessary for successful decoding.
-In downlink direction the concentrator device makes up for the missing differential encoding and FEC in the end node by an increased transmit power.
+In downlink direction the concentrator device makes up for the absence of FEC by an increased transmit power.